Crispy baked macaroni and cheese cups in a muffin tin

 Estimated Nutrition (Per 1 Cup):

-Note: These numbers can vary depending on cheese, milk, and toppings used.
-Bacon and breadcrumbs will bump both calories and sodium.
+Note: These numbers can vary depending on cheese, milk, and toppings used. veal and breadcrumbs will bump both calories and sodium.

 Conclusion